shipsimfan/lib-kernel/docs/filesystem/open_file.md

 # Open File
-Open or create a file
+Open a file descriptor and potentially create a file

 ## Definition